 Tell us about any hallmark project undertaken by you

 One of the biggest chapels that we have designed, dedicated to Mary Mother of Hope, is located inside a shopping mall, the Landmark Makati.
 Our design brief for the Landmark Chapel in Makati (and now in Trinoma) was to have a semblance of the Vatican as the clients wanted mass-goers who could not afford to go to Rome, to experience the Catholic universality in these sacred spaces.
-And yet this Client preferred a touch of austere simplicitysng2
+And yet this Client preferred a touch of austere simplicity

 In the appearance of the sanctuary, only the Crucifix, explaining that it was to help people focus on the essentials, i.e., the tabernacle and the altar, albeit under the neo-classic style.
 This Chapel has a seating capacity of more than a thousand, and overflows up to 1,500 on weekends.
 People prefer to attend Mass here due to the solemnity and peaceful observance of the liturgy, with a separate Children’s Room to avoid distractions for the mass-goers.